catcakie/schedule-app/README.md

 ### My Personal Schedule App

 As my responsibilities grew, I needed better tools to manage everything.
-Most of all, my time.
-But everything else is also fantastic.

 #### What I personally use this for